FANNBURLADO/FANNBURLADO/README.md

 ## Hi there 👋

+I'm Febby, a programmer but still need to improve hehe.

+NEVER STOP GROWING!! is my motto (not really)

+🔭 I’m currently working on my Thesis and my certificates 🌱 I’m currently learning Python, AI, and Robotics
+👯 I’m looking to collaborate on anyone that can
+🤔 I’m looking for help with everything hahaha
+💬 Ask me about anything...
+📫 How to reach me:
+😄 Pronouns: she/her
+⚡ Fun fact: I'm in the brink of death hahahhaa
 <!--
 **FANNBURLADO/FANNBURLADO** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.